ashleymaeconard/XvsY/README.md

 After the `--until` flag, you can select any rule from the Snakefile, and the pipeline will run through until that specified rule.
 See [rules](#rules) for details.

 ## Rules
 Here are the list of XvsY rules in the Snakefile workflow, and their corresponding `config` flags.
-Note acronyms and definitions. *DEGs*: differentially expressed genes; *context*: experiments, replicates and conditions in those experiments, and any time points or other conditions such as sex in those conditions; *group*: the resulting DEG sets after finding intersections (i.e. overlaps); *distinct* DEGs: the set of DEGs beloning only to that context; *shared* DEGs: the set of DEGs beloning to two or more contexts.
+Note acronyms and definitions. *DEGs*: differentially expressed genes; *GO*: gene ontology; *context*: experiments, replicates and conditions in those experiments, and any time points or other conditions such as sex in those conditions; *group*: the resulting DEG sets after finding intersections (i.e. overlaps); *distinct* DEGs: the set of DEGs beloning only to that context; *shared* DEGs: the set of DEGs beloning to two or more contexts.
 See Figure 1 above for pictoral  representation.

 * `run_deseq2`
   * runs DESeq2 for each set of experiments independently, so to compare input contexts (e.g. experiment 1's case vs. control, then experiment 2's case vs. control)
   * `config` flags:
     * `num_comps`: 2 or 3
-        * number of experiments/timepoints to be compared
+        * number of experiments/time points to be compared
     * `metadata`: <PATH/TO/METADATA>
         * example 'readcounts/metadata_allSamples_full.csv'
     *  `counts`: <PATH/TO/READ-COUNTS>